How to Get to the Galapagos Islands

 Remember: flights are typically not included in published cruise and tour prices.
 Sometimes complimentary flights will be included in a cruise package.
 Be sure to check our Galapagos cruise deals for the latest special offers.

 In addition to the cost of Galapagos flights, to get to the Galapagos Islands, travelers are required to pay for a $20 INGALA transit control card.
 This fee is paid at the airport in Quito or Guayaquil.
-Then, a $100-per-person ($200 starting August 1, 2024) Galapagos National Park Entrance Fee is paid at the airport in Galapagos.
+Then, a $200-per-person Galapagos National Park Entrance Fee is paid at the airport in Galapagos.
 Many tours and cruises can arrange to pay these fees in advance, so you do not have to carry extra cash.

 Two travelers walk under an awning toward a plane in the distance at the Galapagos airport on Baltra Island